-The Budibase architecture is quite simple, comprising of a few key Budibase services and a collection of open source technologies that Budibase is built on top of.
-Below you can see a general overview of the services that make Budibase work and how they interact.
+The Budibase architecture comprises of a few key Budibase services and a collection of open source technologies that Budibase is built on top of.

 In this section, we will cover the core services that make up the Budibase self-hosted platform and how this architecture fits together.